All lanes of WB I-70 closed at Bermuda due to crash involving police car

 According to the Missouri State Highway Patrol, the crash happened at around 5:05.
-A driver lost control of the vehicle and struck a police vehicle.
+The officer got out of his car and was setting up flares for a different crash.
+The driver lost control of the vehicle and struck the empty police car.

-The driver of the car was hurt, but the officer was not injured.
+The driver of the car and three passengers were taken to the hospital for injuries, but no officers were injured.

-MoDOT and highway patrol workers were on the way to the scene at the time of this post.
+MoDOT and highway patrol workers are on the scene at the time of this post.

 This story will be updated when more information becomes available.